FUZZFACED

 Fender started to design the Stevie Ray Vaughan Stratocaster in the late '80s, but work on the new guitar went slower than expected and the launch of the signature was delayed and finally abandoned after Stevie Ray Vaughan’s tragic death on August 27, 1990.
 In 1991 his brother Jimmie Vaughan resumed contact with Fender and began to deal personally with the conclusion of the SRV Stratocaster project.

 Larry Brooks and Mark Wittenberg, who was working in Artist Relations for Fender, presented the first of these prototypes (made by the Custom Shop) to Stevie during one of his last television appearances, on Jay Leno's Tonight Show on July 6, 1990.
 In an interview with Hittin 'EZine, René Martinez, technician of the Texan guitarist since 1985, remembers that the prototype’s pickguard was devoid of the stickers showing the initials SRV in large, shiny characters, which Stevie used to apply on the Number One, thus causing the guitarist's disappointment.
 Then, a guy who worked for the program said: “The graphics department is upstairs, what do you need?”
-And in a short time he returned with a sticker representing the three famous letters, but in a new style, calligraphic and white, which Stevie Rey liked very much and adopted for the engraving on the pickguard of his SRV Stratocaster.
+And in a short time he returned with a sticker representing the three famous letters, but in a new style, calligraphic and white, which Stevie Rey liked very much and adopted for the pickguard of his SRV Signature Stratocaster, which was engraved by Louis Alegre.
+Louis is also known because he was involved in the Harley Davidson 90th Anniversary Stratocaster project.

 The Stevie Ray Vaughan Stratocaster, unveiled in 1992, featured gold hardware, the left-handed vintage style synchronized tremolo with right-handed tremolo arm, and three Custom Shop Texas Special single coil pickups with cloth wires.